Study: Acupuncture may ease breast cancer treatment side effects

 Study findings

-This study is a that summarizes the findings of research from the past 47 years on the use of acupuncture to manage breast cancer treatment-related symptoms.
+This study summarizes the findings of research from the past 47 years on the use of acupuncture to manage breast cancer treatment-related symptoms.
 The research team searched articles published between 1974 and 2021 for information on this topic.

 They identified studies that tested acupuncture or electroacupuncture (including various needle techniques) compared to an untreated control group.
 The untreated group could have included sham acupuncture (performed without established acupuncture points, stimulation and manipulation or using a non-penetrating technique), usual care, a “wait list" group or participants who received acupuncture after the study group or another approach such as meditation or relaxation.
 Studies that looked at acupressure or laser acupuncture were not included.